lpsm-dev/personal-resume/README.md

 ## ➤ Usage <a name = "usage"></a>

-Ways to run and use this project:
+Ways to run and use this project.

 ### Node